 University of Texas Health Science Center at San Antonio, led by Anand Prasad, M.D.

-Clinical Question: What is the incidence, degree, risk factors, and clinical outcomes of new-onset cardiac dysfunction in patients infected with the SARS-CoV-2 Virus defined by elevation in cardiac biomarkers and ventricular systolic and diastolic dysfunction on echocardiography.
+The goal of this study is to determine the incidence, degree, risk factors and clinical outcomes of new onset cardiac dysfunction in patients infected with the SARS-CoV-2 Virus defined by elevation in cardiac biomarkers and ventricular systolic and diastolic dysfunction on echocardiography.
 The study is in progress.

 AHA Rapid Response Supplemental Grants